Trie

 - Sometimes, the required node to insert already exists.
 That is the case for two words inside the

-that shares letters (i.e “Apple”, “App”).
+Triethat shares letters (i.e “Apple”, “App”).
 If a letter already exists, you’ll reuse it, and simply traverse deeper down the chain.
 Otherwise, you’ll create a new node representing the letter. - Once you get to the end, you mark

-to true to mark that specific node as the end of a word.
+isTerminatingto true to mark that specific node as the end of a word.

 Removal

 Removing keys from the trie is a little tricky, as there are a few more cases you’ll need to take into account.
-Nodes in a Trie
+Nodes in a Trie may be shared between different words.
+Consider the two words “Apple” and “App”.
+Inside a Trie, the chain of nodes representing “App” is shared with “Apple”.

 If you’d like to remove “Apple”, you’ll need to take care to leave the “App” chain in tact.